When to Go to the Hospital During Labor

 Limitations & Safety

 This page provides general educational information about labor and when to go to the hospital.
-This isn’t medical advice, and it doesn’t replace guidance from your doctor, midwife, or healthcare provider.
+This isn’t medical advice.
+It doesn’t replace guidance from your doctor, midwife, or healthcare provider.
 Every pregnancy is different.
 Your personal risk factors can change what “safe timing” looks like.

 The 5-1-1 rule is a widely used guideline.
 It isn’t a universal standard.
 Your provider may recommend different criteria.
 They base it on your medical history.
 They also factor in your distance from the hospital.
 They consider gestational age.
 They look at the specifics of your pregnancy.
 Always follow your provider's instructions over general guidelines.